 What’s the scientific basis here?

 Basic chemistry would suggest that since milk has tryptophan and tryptophan helps produce sleep-promoting agents then milk would be the answer to our lack of sleep.
-There is a catch, however, in order for the tryptophan to help release the required neurotransmitters, it would have to reach the brain.
+There is a catch, however, for the tryptophan to help release the required neurotransmitters, it would have to reach the brain.
 But when we ingest milk or any other food it does not immediately reach our brain, rather it just circulates in your bloodstream being distributed amongst different parts of your body.

 So where does the myth connecting sleep and milk come from?